soggyinkgames/tnega-soggy-starter-types/CODEEXECPLAN.md

 # Unify CLI, Orchestration, Evals, Memory, Tools — with Tests and Examples

 This ExecPlan is a living document.
-The sections `Progress`, `Surprises & Discoveries`, `Decision Log`, and `Outcomes & Retrospective` must be kept up to date as work proceeds.
+The sections Progress, Surprises & Discoveries, Decision Log, and Outcomes & Retrospective must be kept up to date as work proceeds.
-If PLANS.md exists in the repo, this plan must be maintained in accordance with it.
+If CODEEXECPLAN.md exists in the repo, this plan is the source of truth.
+Any prior PLANS.md content has been merged here.

 ## Purpose / Big Picture

 After implementing this plan, a developer can:
 - Use a single CLI to scaffold and run: agents, orchestrations, eval suites, memory backends, and tool plugins.
 - Run observable tests for each collection of work before moving on, with clear pass/fail gates.
-- Generate **example agents for all 8 agent types**, wire them to **all 8 orchestration patterns**, and run **evals** that are selected by the orchestration strategy and **memory type**.
+- Generate example agents for all 8 agent types, wire them to all 8 orchestration patterns, and run evals that are selected by the orchestration strategy and memory type.
 - Fine-tune tool plugins per agent, and verify integration via CLI-driven test scenarios.

 User-visible behavior: